There’s something timeless about the point and click genre.

-The Book of Unwritten Tales 2 could have been lifted straight off the Amiga 600; minus a graphical facelift, it feels very much like a point and click adventure game of old.
+The Book of Unwritten Tales 2 could have been lifted straight off the Amiga 600.
+In every other way apart from its modern visuals, it feels very much like a point-and-click adventure game of old.
 That’s not a criticism though, far from it; the fact that it could happily rub shoulders with the likes of Discworld and The Secret of Monkey Island is a badge it wears with honour.
-From King Art Games, The Book of Unwritten Tales 2 tells a magical story through the eyes of four main characters.
-It follows on directly from its predecessor, but if you haven’t played the first one (like me…) it doesn’t matter: the game makes reference to the events of the first game but this sequel has its own separate story so you can jump right in and not feel like you’re missing out on any of the jokes.
+From KING Art Games, The Book of Unwritten Tales 2 tells a magical story through the eyes of four main characters.
+It follows on directly from its predecessor, but if you haven’t played the first one (which only ever released on PC back in 2011) it doesn’t matter.
+The game makes reference to the events of the first game, but this sequel has its own separate story so you can jump right in and not feel like you’re missing out on any of the jokes.

-The puzzles are very varied, and whilst some may stump you, to the game’s credit, the majority are very logical and straightforward to work out.
-As much as I love point and click games, the one major gripe with them is that they can often be very obtuse, and sometimes there’s no other way to progress than combining every item in your inventory with everything humanly possible (troll slime and a mouse? why not!) just to see what happens.
-Thankfully, this was very minimal in The Book of Unwritten Tales 2.
-That’s not to say the game is so easy that it’s boring; far from it: it still requires plenty of logic and a firm application of your thinking cap, but solutions aren’t so out-there that it takes away any enjoyment from the game.
+The puzzles are very varied, and while some may stump you, to the game’s credit, the majority are very logical and straightforward to work out.
+One common critique of point-and-click games is that their puzzles can be very obtuse, and sometimes there’s no other way to progress than combining every item in your inventory with everything humanly possible (troll slime and a mouse? why not!) just to see what happens.
+Thankfully, resorting to this kind of trial and error is minimal in The Book of Unwritten Tales 2.
+That’s not to say the game is so easy that it’s boring; far from it.
+It still requires plenty of logic and a firm application of your thinking cap, but solutions aren’t so byzantine that it takes away any enjoyment from the game.

 The soundtrack is certainly worth commenting on, too.
 It’s a beautifully composed score that complements the locations perfectly.
 If you’re in the same area for too long though, it can start to feel a little repetitive, but it soon changes up as soon as you move onto the next location.

 If you’re a fan of point and click games, you will not be disappointed with what The Book of Unwritten Tales 2 has to offer you.
-With a staggering 25-30 hours of gameplay, fully voiced characters, excellent soundtrack, great visuals and incessant hilarity (that may or may not warrant the odd groan) there really is very little to complain about here – especially when you take into consideration the extremely low price point of £20.
-If balls-to-the-wall action is more your thing, the sleepy pace may put you off (but if that’s the case, then just what are you doing playing a point and click?
-Are you lost?).
-For everyone else, grab your controller, get comfortable and prepare to get fully absorbed in the jovial and captivating lands of Aventasia.
+With a staggering 25-30 hours of gameplay, fully voiced characters, excellent soundtrack, great visuals and incessant hilarity (that may or may not warrant the odd groan) there really is very little to complain about here.
+The lack of touchscreen controls on Switch is a gripe, but there’s no overlooking the fact that The Book of Unwritten Tales 2 remains one of the best point-and-click adventure games of recent years.